CookieCat45/Risk-Fortress-2/docs/map configs.md

 - `theme_alt`/`boss_theme_alt`/`theme_alt_duration`/`boss_theme_alt_duration`: Same as above, but used in place of the normal music tracks if the game has looped at least once.<br/>

-- `tank_destruction`: 1 to enable Tank Destruction mode.
+- `tank_destruction`: Enables Tank Destruction mode.
 The map needs to have `rf2_tank_spawner` entities placed for this to work.

 - `max_spawn_wave_time`: The maximum amount of time in seconds between robot spawn waves.
 If unspecified, the spawn timer will behave as normal.